-(i) Cash and cash equivalents
+(j) Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and on hand, demand deposits with banks and other financial institutions, and short-term, highly liquid investments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, having been within three months of maturity at acquisition.
 Bank overdrafts that are repayable on demand and form an integral part of the Group's cash management are also included as a component of cash and cash equivalents for the purpose of the consolidated cash flow statement.
-Cash and cash equivalents are assessed for expected credit loss ("ECL").
+Cash and cash equivalents are assessed for ECL.

-(j) Financial liabilities and equity instruments
+(k) Financial liabilities and equity instruments